Gone are the days when salespeople were the only ones closing deals.

 Think of it as the difference between a complementary product and an upgrade: Where cross-selling suggests another purchase alongside the primary product, upselling encourages customers to make an additional purchase to use with the primary product.

-Cross-selling and upselling are often used interchangeably, but different scenarios with different customers can call for one specific approach over the other.
+Cross-selling and upselling are often used interchangeable, but different scenarios with different customers can call for one specific approach over the other.

 Cross-selling and upselling can occur at the point-of-sale with a salesperson (as in the examples above), but customer success managers can play a role, too.

 CSMs can cross-sell and upsell when they spot an opportunity further down the line with a customer, once they've already purchased the initial product.
 Over the course of email exchanges and phone conversations, customers might mention an interest in expanding into a different vertical, or wanting more capabilities with the product they're using, which can be a signal that they're ready to hear about other options.
-Below are our best practices for getting ready to cross-sell upsell as a CSM:
+Below are our best practices to learn how to cross-sell and upsell as a CSM:

 1. Get to know your audience.